vitaliiivanovspryker/neuron-ai/README.md

 ## Supported LLM Providers

-With Neuron you can switch between LLM providers with just one line of code, without any impact on your agent implementation.
+With NeuronAI, you can switch between LLM providers with just one line of code, without any impact on your agent implementation.
 Supported providers:

 - Anthropic